andrewlin0/Car-Crash-Severity/report.md

   This left the variables SEGLANEKEY, CROSSWALKKEY, JUNCTIONTYPE, WEATHER, PEDCOUNT, PEDCYLCOUNT, HITPARKEDCAR, UNDERINFL, ADDRTYPE, COLLISIONTYPE, PERSONCOUNT, VEHCOUNT, ROADACOND, and LIGHTCOND.
 I got rid of SEGLANEKEY, CROSSWALKKEY, and JUNCTIONTYPE because ADDRTYPE pretty much had all the information summed up and I didn't want a ton of categorical variables.
 I also got rid of PEDCOUNT and PEDCYLCOUNT since PERSONCOUNT already included that data in it.
 This helped bring down the number of potential variables.
 I thought about what to do with WEATHER and ROADCOND since they are essentially the same thing (ex.
 If the weather is Raining the road is probably Wet); I ended up dropping WEATHER because I felt ROADCOND contributed more information since it had values such as Oil, Sand/Mud/Dirt, and Ice.
 Finally, I decided to drop HITPARKEDCAR because it didn't seem significant and UNDERINFL because the vast majority of the observations had a N for the UNDERINFL attribute.
 Doing a quick groupby with SEVERITYCODE and UNDERINFL also revealed that there were more accidents with severity code 1 when UNDERINFL was Y than there were accidents with severity code 2 when UNDERINFL was N.

-The final features I kept are ADDRTYPE, COLLISIONTYPE, ROADCOND, LIGHTCOND, PERSONCOUNT, and VEHCOUNT.
+The features I kept are ADDRTYPE, COLLISIONTYPE, ROADCOND, LIGHTCOND, PERSONCOUNT, and VEHCOUNT.
 After I encoded the categorical variables, I then did a final X.corr() to check that there wasn't an absurd correlation (defining as >= .8) between two variables.

+### 2.4 Feature Extraction
+  I made a new feature called veh_per_pep, which is supposed to mean vehicles per person.
+I decided to make this variable because I felt like it would be more informative to have the ratio of vehicles to person and it also helped scale down the values a little.
+I also tested a decision tree model using this feature and the results were slightly better, so I decided to keep this and drop PERSONCOUNT and VEHCOUNT.

+  The Final Features used in the model:
+  - ADDRTYPE (encoded version)
+  - COLLISIONTYPE (encoded version)
+  - ROADCOND (encoded version)
+  - LIGHTCOND (encoded version)
+  - veh_per_pep

 ### Methodology